Skydive Empuriabrava: Competitions

-Skydive Empuriabrava not only holds rallies, seminars and minor competitions, but has also hosted top world sports events.
-It has organised the eighth World Formation Skydiving Championship (1989), two World Cups (1994 and 2002) and the fourth World Freestyle and Skysurfing Championship (1993).
+Skydive Empuriabrava has hosted top world sports events.
+The centre organised the eighth World Formation Skydiving Championship (1989), two World Cups (1994 and 2002) and the fourth World Freestyle and Skysurfing Championship (1993).
 The 1993 Championship was attended by Patrick de Gayardon (inventor of skysurf and modern wingsuit flying), Olav Zipser (considered the father of the freefly discipline), Mike Michigan (freestyle pioneer) and Marco Manna, considered the all-time best freestyler.

 It also hosted the ninth Formation Skydiving World Cup (1994), the third POPS World Championship (1995), an Extreme Games (1996), the first Spanish Freestyle and Skysurfing Championship (1997), the first European 16-Way Formation Skydiving Championship (1998), the first 16-Way Formation Skydiving World Cup (1998), the twenty-fourth Spanish Skydiving Championship (2002), the thirteenth Skydiving World Cup (2002) and the twenty-fifth Spanish Skydiving Championship (2003).

-From 2004 to 2006 it also hosted the King of Swoop competitions (initially known as the Beach Swoop Challenge), a skydiving contest that brings together specialists in swooping, a landing technique based on speed, distance and precision.
+From 2004 to 2006, it also hosted the King of Swoop competitions (initially known as the Beach Swoop Challenge), a skydiving contest that brings together specialists in swooping, a landing technique based on speed, distance and precision.
 This competition has been reinitiated in 2014.

 Since 1989, and particularly since 1993, it has been the venue for Spanish, European and world competitions in different skydiving disciplines, notably freestyle, POPS, extreme games, swoop, skysurfing, freefly and canopy formation skydiving.